davidgtonge/backbone_query/README.md

 Then simply require in your project: `QueryCollection = require("backbone-query").QueryCollection`

-Your collections will now have a `query` method that can be used like this:
+Your collections will now have two new methods: `query` and `where`.
+Both methods accept 2 arguments - a query object and an options object.
+The `query` method returns an array of models, but the `where` method returns a new collection and is therefore useful where you would like to chain multiple collection methods / where queries.
+The following are some basic examples:

 ```js
 MyCollection.query({